anup-splendornet/iban/README.md

 - `python manage.py runserver 0.0.0.0:8004`

-- Now exit container but make it running.

-`ctrl p + q` (three keys ctrl p and q)
+- Now exit container but make it running. `ctrl p + q` (three keys ctrl p and q)

 - Now open browser and run

 http://localhost:8000 (dev1)
-superuser credentials are :
+superuser credentials are : anupy27 / Splendornet@123

 http://localhost:8001 (dev2)
-superuser credentials are :
+superuser credentials are : anupy27 / Splendornet@123

 http://localhost:8002 (dev3)
-superuser credentials are :
+superuser credentials are : anupy27 / Splendornet@123

 http://localhost:8003 (dev4)
-superuser credentials are :
+superuser credentials are : anupy27 / Splendornet@123

 http://localhost:8004 (dev5)
-superuser credentials are :
+superuser credentials are : anupy27 / Splendornet@123

 # iban
 ## Django application to manage (CRUD) users and their bank account data (IBAN).

 ### (All below steps are already completed in docker image so no need to follow anything.
 It is already followed in docker image.) ###
+### But to know working environment [Please check this](https://github.com/anup-splendornet/iban/tree/dev1#following-are-the-steps-to-check-working-environment)

 - Require Python 3.x